ivadomed/ms-lesion-agnostic/lesion_segmentation_protocol.md

 To learn the specificity of MS lesions, trainees should work on differentiating MS lesions from other diseases.

-One of the most challenging task of MS lesion segmentation is to distinguish the border of a lesion and the cerebrospinal fluid (CSF).
+One of the most challenging tasks of MS lesion segmentation is to distinguish the border of a lesion and the cerebrospinal fluid (CSF).
 To learn where to draw the lesion border, a set of tricky examples validated by a NeuroRadioligist will be created.

 Finally, for trainees will little or no experience with MS lesion segmentation, a checklist will be built to avoid being overwhelmed by the multiple images/contrasts/acquisitions.
-We typically recommend to start with the view in the highest resolution (often the sagittal view) to first identify lesions, and to move to other contrast/acquisition to validate the segmentation borders and lesion detection.
+We typically recommend starting with the view in the highest resolution (often the sagittal view) to first identify lesions and to move to other contrast/acquisition to validate the segmentation borders and lesion detection.
 During this step, playing with the brightness and the contrast is key.
-After locating the lesion to be traced, we recommend starting in a middle slice around the middle of the lesion and then move toward each end of the lesioned area.
+After locating the lesion to be traced, we recommend starting in a middle slice around the middle of the lesion and then moving toward each end of the lesioned area.
 We also recommended frequently scrolling back and forth around the slice they are tracing on to ensure border consistency.

+## Step 3: Manual segmentation assessment
+After manual segmentation of MS SC lesion in 5 cases, trainees will receive feedback (from a NeuroRadiologist or a comparison with a QC with the real segmentation).
+One week later, they will be asked to re-segment the same images as well as 2 other images without using their previous segmentation to validate their improvements.
+The segmentation should also be accompanied by a JSON file for the data to be BIDS compliant.

-## Taxonomy to evaluation lesion segmentation
+## Taxonomy to evaluate lesion segmentation
 The following section details the different types of errors which occur during lesion segmentation.
 It is based on the condensed Nascimento Taxonomy:

 <img width="522" alt="nascimento_taxonomy" src="https://github.com/ivadomed/canproco/assets/67429280/36d9e45e-4a36-40f0-a4f5-e5f3ea3f06a0">

 ## Sources
-This lesion segmentation protocol was inspired from these ressources:
+This lesion segmentation protocol was inspired by these resources:
 - deSouza NM, van der Lugt A, Deroose CM, et al. Standardised lesion segmentation for imaging biomarker quantitation: a consensus recommendation from ESR and EORTC.
 Insights Imaging.
 2022;13(1):159.
 Published 2022 Oct 4. doi:10.1186/s13244-022-01287-4 : [link](https://pubmed.ncbi.nlm.nih.gov/36194301/)
 - Lo BP, Donnelly MR, Barisano G, Liew SL.
 A standardized protocol for manually segmenting stroke lesions on high-resolution T1-weighted MR images.
 Front Neuroimaging.
 2023;1:1098604.
 Published 2023 Jan 10. doi:10.3389/fnimg.2022.1098604 : [link](https://pubmed.ncbi.nlm.nih.gov/37555152/)